GitLiveApp/GitLive/_sections/installation-vscode.md

 ### Locate the Extensions tab

 * Launch *Visual Studio Code*.
-* Locate the *Extensions* icon on the lefthand side of the IDE.
+* Locate the *Extensions* icon on the left-hand side of the IDE.

 ![GitLive Installation Step 1](/uploads/vscode-extensions-tab.png){:class="screenshot"}